NTasev/skillo-automation-project/testcases/RegistrationTestCases.md

 3. Fill all other required fields.

-4. Click “Sign in”.
+4. Check for inline error: “This field is required.”

 Expected Result:

-Error message appears: “This field is required.”

-Form does not submit.

-Actual Result:

-Inline validation appears: “This field is required.”
-Submit is blocked.
+- Registration is blocked.

+- Button remains disabled.